Tom Allon

 Tom F. Allon is an American newspaper/magazine and digital media and events entrepreneur.
 He is publisher and former co-owner of City & State NY.
 Previously he was president and co-owner of Manhattan Media.

 He was for eighteen months a candidate for mayor in the 2013 election, but subsequently dropped out of the race.
-He was endorsed by the Liberal Party in NY.
-Allon is also a columnist and pundit whose opinion pieces have appeared in the NY Daily News, NY Post, City & State and the Huffington Post.
+He was endorsed by the Liberal Party in New York.
+Allon is also a columnist and pundit whose opinion articles have appeared in the New York Daily News, New York Post, City & State, and HuffPost.
 He is a serial media entrepreneur, who helped build one public media company and two private media companies in the three decades between 1990-2020.
 He has bought and sold many publications and is considered an expert in launching and growing digital and events-driven local media outlets.
 Allon started his career as an educator, teaching English and Journalism at his alma mater, Stuyvesant High School.
 He has also taught opinion writing in the journalism department at Hunter College in New York City.

 Early life and education

-Allon was raised in a Jewish family on the Upper West Side of Manhattan.
+Allon was born in New York City, on May 21, 1962, and raised in a Jewish family on the Upper West Side of Manhattan.
 Allon attended Stuyvesant High School.
 He attended Cornell University, where he worked for The Cornell Daily Sun and was its sports editor and a columnist.
-He graduated with a BA degree in History from Cornell in 1984.
+He graduated with a BA degree in history from Cornell in 1984.
 He then received an MS degree in Journalism from the Columbia University Graduate School of Journalism in 1985.
 After graduating from Columbia, Allon taught English at his alma mater, Stuyvesant High School.